ganesh077/Netflix-Clone/README.md

   - Monitor Kubernetes with Prometheus
   - Install Node Exporter using Helm
   - Add a job to scrape metrics in Prometheus configuration

-- **Phase 7: Cleanup**
-  - Terminate AWS EC2 instances that are no longer needed